-Copyright laws are changing all over the world, be sure to check the copyright laws for your country before posting these files!!
+Copyright laws are changing all over the world.
+Be sure to check the copyright laws for your country before distributing this or any other Project Gutenberg file.

-Please take a look at the important information in this header.
-We encourage you to keep this file on your own disk, keeping an electronic path open for the next readers.
-Do not remove this.
+We encourage you to keep this file, exactly as it is, on your own disk, thereby keeping an electronic path open for future readers.
+Please do not remove this.